Retail sales continued to gain momentum in March, together with construction, in contrast to weaker industrial performance

 The current annualized foreign trade surplus is 1.9% of GDP, slightly lower than the 2.5% surplus last year.

-The output side of the economy thus developed in March in line with weaker GDP growth of 0.2% q-o-q in the first quarter, ...
+The retail and services part of the economy envisages slightly better GDP growth than 0.2% q-o-q accoridng to the flash estimate in the first quarter, ...

-... characterised by a decline in industrial activity and a deterioration in foreign trade.
-These factors were only partially offset by stronger construction output and solid growth in trade and services sales (still with February data).
+... that more reflects a decline in industrial activity and a deterioration in foreign trade.
+These factors were only partially offset by stronger construction output.